Rose Franklin's Perennial & Butterfly Farm

 A note from me, Rose Franklin: I hope the U.S. Fish and Wildlife Service decides against (1) limiting the number of monarchs that can be reared by any individual or facility, and (2) prohibiting the shipping of monarchs across any state line.
 If they instead go forward with the rules as currently proposed, I will forever have something that can't be taken away by a rule: memories, fond memories of when U.S. butterfly farmers were still allowed to raise monarchs and share that majestic experience with as many others as they wished.

 I'll have memories of when my husband and I took monarch eggs, larvae, pupae, and adults into preschools and elementary schools and taught about the butterfly life cycle as hundreds of children listened attentively to our words.
 We even did this in a few Amish schools and always, in every school, did it free of charge.
-I'll have memories of when we voluntarily took adult monarchs to nursing facilities and allowed each resident to hold a monarch and then release it.
+I'll have memories of when we voluntarily took adult monarchs to nursing facilities and allowed each elderly resident to hold a monarch in their hand and then release it.

 We've put butterflies into tiny, gentle hands and on wrinkled, age-spotted fingers.
 And whether the recipient was three or ninety-three years old, their eyes lit up and they smiled in awe of the majestic creature they were holding.
 Some of my most precious moments at nursing facilities were when we handed monarchs to ninety year old people in wheel chairs and saw tears streaming down their aged, cracked cheeks as they said something like "You know, I've done a lot of things in my life but this is the first time I've ever held a butterfly.
 Thank you for this amazing experience."
 Now that, my friends, is all the thanks I need for the long hours and hard work I have put into raising monarchs and milkweed for the past 30 years.